torbsd/torbsd.github.io/blog.md

 On some levels it's a non-spectacular event.
 We build the packages, test those packages, rebuild, retest and then Attila submits the diff to OpenBSD's ports@ list.
 Sometimes I retest from source or packages on i386 before it gets into ports.
 Other times it's tested after it gets into ports on the most recent snapshot.

 It may be a boring routine to the outside world, occuring mostly on offline build servers and laptops.
 You can't watch it on GitHub.
 But it's also remarkably time-consuming.
 We fight with ancient hardware, the issues of multiple admins on the same server, not to mention the host of Mozilla zig-zags Attila maps and translates.
 The statues of Christopher Columbus and Lewis and Clark should be replaced with him.
-Each release is a step into uncharted territory on many levels.
+Each release can be a step into uncharted territory on many levels.

 Some shiny donated hardware would help a lot, such as a couple of amd64 laptops from this century for testing and a contemporary 64-bit server for the builds.
-We are running off of our own stock of hardware and colocation [donated by NYC*BUG](http://www.nycbug.org/)
+We are running off of our own stock of hardware and colocation [donated by NYC*BUG](http://www.nycbug.org/) and [New York Internet](https://nyi.net/).

 Regardless, it remains __TDP's__ most basic activity.
-Tor Brower on the BSDs idled as a topic of chatter for years, since matching a critical anonymity tool with arguably the most secure open-source operating system was an obvious match.
+Tor Brower on the BSDs idled as a topic of chatter for years, since matching a critical anonymity tool with arguably the most secure open-source operating system was a logical progression.
 TB ported to OpenBSD put __TDP__ on the map for some and on the radar for many others.

 Besides hardware, another contribution we request is some feedback.
 We get loads of [feedback from the OpenBSD ports list](https://marc.info/?l=openbsd-ports&r=1&s=tor+browser&q=b&w=4), but we have little idea of the usage.
 OpenBSD doesn't keep statistics on package downloads or port installs.
 That's where _you_ come in.
 Let us know what you think.

 Have you tried TB on OpenBSD -current? -stable?
 Would a maintained -stable release (via backporting) be of use?
 Have you tested the pluggable transport obfs4proxy as a client in the browser?
 Are there differences with the Windows or Linux TB releases that you notice?

 We need to know. __TDP's__ [OODA Loop](https://en.wikipedia.org/wiki/OODA_loop) is inadequate without that feedback.
 Notify us with a [GitHub issue for the www site](https://github.com/torbsd/torbsd.github.io/issues/).

-And now, __TDP__ can even be contacted by email
+In the next few days, the __TDP__ email address with PGP fingerprint will be posted.

 ###20170808###